With the arrival of autumn, it is a good time to sit back, take stock and look at those languishing New Year’s goals.

 For some this can mean a change in career and, if that’s you, you’re not alone.

-We have an increasingly fluid workforce with Government statistics showing that over half of New Zealanders have been in their current employment for less
+We have an increasingly fluid workforce with Government statistics showing that over half of New Zealanders have been in their current employment for less than 18 months.

 If a new year means a new job for you, it’s important to be familiar with employment law and your rights.